Betting on the Super Bowl coin toss is an American tradition.

 One would think that a coin toss would have a relatively even outcome distribution between heads and tails.
 And yes, you would largely be right.

-This back-and-forth has been almost as competitive, if not more so, than the games themselves.
+This back-and-forth has been as competitive, if not more so, than the games themselves.
 Well, at least for those of us who bet on it.

 Chiefs Super Bowl Coin Toss History